wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 that prevents joining SharePoint and Twitter connectors within the same app or flow.
 For many job functions, having the ability to retrieve data from SharePoint and then publish it to Twitter is not a valid business scenario.
-However, for a business unit like Corporate Communications, this might be a perfectly valid use case to support.
+However, for a business unit like Corporate Communications, this scenario might be a perfectly valid use case to support.

 If people have a need to use a connector like Twitter, but an